Semi-discrete modeling of systems of wedge disclinations and edge dislocations via the Airy stress function method: The mechanical model

 then we have $\curl\Curl\epsilon^e=0$ in $\Omega$ and $\C\epsilon^e\,n=-\C\epsilon^p\,n$ on $\partial\Omega$.
 Therefore, by \eqref{inc_ep}, we find a solution $\epsilon$ to problem \eqref{cauchyepA} if and only if we find a solution to problem

-where we notice that the second equation above is automatically satisfied by \eqref{divenulla}.
+where we notice that the second equation above is automatically satisfied by \eqref{divenulla}, in view of the fact that $\Div\,\sigma^p=0$\,.

 We refer to~$v^e$ and~$\epsilon ^e$ as to the \emph{elastic contributions} and we notice that they are compatible fields.
-Upon noticing that the function~$\bar v$ is smooth in $\R^2\setminus\{0\}$ and by requiring that the boundary~$\partial\Omega$ be smooth enough, we will see that problems \eqref{bastaquesta} and \eqref{cauchy_ee} admit solutions which are regular enough for the boundary conditions to make sense in $H^{\frac 1 2}(\partial\Omega;\R^2)$.
+Upon noticing that the function~$\bar v$ is smooth in $\R^2\setminus\{0\}$ and by requiring that the boundary~$\partial\Omega$ be smooth enough, we will see that problems \eqref{bastaquesta} and \eqref{cauchy_ee} are ``equivalent'' and that they admit solutions which are regular enough for the boundary conditions to make sense in $H^{\frac 1 2}(\partial\Omega;\R^2)$\,.